-7 Conclusions
+8 Conclusions

-Three different ASCAT coastal products, with backscatter averaging cut-off radii $R{\text{max}}$ = 20, 15 and 12.5 km, have been validated.
-All three provide wind quality well within the OSI SAF product requirements [9] (wind speed bias less than 0.5 m/s and wind component RMS better than 2.0 m/s), both in non-coastal and coastal regions.
+Three different ASCAT coastal products, with backscatter averaging cut-off radii R{max} = 20, 15 and 12.5 km, have been validated.
+All three provide wind quality well within the OSI SAF product requirements [10] (wind speed bias less than 0.5 m/s and wind component RMS better than 2.0 m/s), both in non-coastal and coastal regions.
+Triple collocation results show that the error characteristics of the coastal product are very similar to those of the operational 12.5-km product.

-The coastal product made with a backscatter averaging cut-off radius $R{\text{max}}$ = 15 km most closely resembles the operational 12.5-km product, both with respect to the wind component standard deviations and to the shape of the wind component spectra.
+The coastal product made with a backscatter averaging cut-off radius $R{max} = 15$ km most closely resembles the operational 12.5-km product, both with respect to the wind component standard deviations and to the shape of the wind component spectra.
 The coastal product provides slightly more winds after QC than the operational product, probably due to the smaller spatial averaging extent, therefore smaller ocean wind variability and consequently greater consistency of the backscatter triplet.
 This setting will be used in the implementation of the ASCAT coastal product in the OSI SAF.